Comment

 Some older Americans have been swept along by these revolutions, too.
 But it is young Americans that seem more sensitive to these underlying shifts, and more willing to change.

-This is likely a longer term pattern, but there is reason to think this latest generation is particularly fluid.
+This is likely a longer-term pattern but there is reason to think this latest generation is particularly fluid.
 And not just in America.
 After all, Gen Z inhabits an unprecedentedly fragmented media environment, with more choice than ever before in news, opinion and content.

-And party identification appears to be on the decline, with young Americans increasingly likely to call themselves Independents.
+And party identification appears to be on the decline, with young Americans increasingly likely to call themselves independents.

 I believe there is reason to believe these same patterns could emerge in the UK.
-If they do, it could mean not just the end of the widening polarisation of voting habits of the young and old, but its reversal.
+If they do, it could mean not just the end of the widening polarisation of voting habits of the young and old but its reversal.

 While politicians on the left or the right could benefit, not every party is equally well placed to do so.
-Different factors are at play in Britain than America, but the implications may be similar.
+Different factors are at play in Britain than in America, but the implications may be similar.

 Young Americans are moving further and faster than older Americans in response to racial and educational realignment.
 Young Brits are moving further and faster than older Brits in response to party system fragmentation: the apparent crumbling of the big two parties’ dominance of UK elections.